 MPLS Researcher Conference: AI & Ethics

-The conference will open with a welcome address from the Vice Chancellor, Professor Irene Tracey and the programme includes talks from leading experts:
+The conference opened with a welcome address from the Vice Chancellor, Professor Irene Tracey and the programme included talks from leading experts:

-Plus, engage with the roundtable discussion on the future of responsible AI in science, hosted by Professor Jim Naismith, Head of MPLS Division.
+The roundtable discussion focussed on the future of responsible AI in science, hosted by Professor Jim Naismith, Head of MPLS Division.

 Speaker spotlight